run-ai/docs/docs/admin/runai-setup/maintenance/audit-log.md

 ![Event History filters](img/event-history-filters.png)

-### Event History - Download Audit Log file
+### Event History - Download the Audit Log file
-Event History table allows you to download the logged information in text form formatted as CSV or JSON files.
-The scope of the downloded information is set by the scope of the table filters, i.e. if no filters or date selectors are used, the downloded file includes the full scope of the information that the table holds - i.e. up to 30 days of logged information.
-To view older logged information (up to 90 days older, but no more than 30 days at a time), shorter time periods, or narrower (filtered) scopes - use the date selector and filters.
+The event history table allows you to download the logged information in text form formatted as CSV or JSON files.
+The scope of the downloaded information is set by the scope of the table filters, i.e. if no filters or date selectors are used, the downloaded file includes the full scope of the information that the table holds - i.e. up to 30 days of logged information.
+To view older logged information (up to 90 days older, but no more than 30 days at a time), shorter periods, or narrower (filtered) scopes - use the date selector and filters.

 ![Event History more sub-menu](img/event-history-more-sub-menu.png)